KopiasCsaba/open_sound_control_bridge/README.md

 You can just switch from the dummy to the console one, and your mute button is then tied to OBS scenes and the camera.

-# Sources
+## Sources
-## Digital Mixing Consoles
+### Digital Mixing Consoles
 Many digital mixing consoles support a protocol called "[Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control)", this is a UDP based simple protocol.
 It is based on "Messages", where each message has an address, and 0 or more arguments, and each argument can be a string, a float, an int, etc.

-I have tested on Behringer X32 (See pmalliot's excellent work [here](https://sites.google.com/site/patrickmaillot/x32) on OSC).
+I have tested on Behringer X32, so most examples are based on this console.
+See pmalliot's excellent work [here](https://sites.google.com/site/patrickmaillot/x32) on X32's [OSC](https://drive.google.com/file/d/1Snbwx3m6us6L1qeP1_pD6s8hbJpIpD0a/view) implementation.

 In the case of X32, we need to regularly(8-10 sec) issue a /subscribe command with proper arguments, to show that we are interested in updates of a certain value from the console.
 Then the mixer is flooding us with the requested parameter.